The Process

 Once I have checked the photographs and we agree on your requirements and delivery schedule I will ask for a 30 per cent, non refundable deposit of the agreed price.

-I will then sketch out the form of the portrait and send to you via email or make it available for you to view online to check you are happy.
-If you wish I will send you up to two updates of ‘work-in-progress’ although once we have agreed the medium, style and format the majority of my clients prefer to wait for the completed work.
+I will then sketch out the initial outline of your pet portrait and send it to you via email or make it available for you to view online to check you are happy.
+If you wish I will send you up to two updates of ‘work-in-progress’ although once we have agreed the medium, style and format the majority of my clients prefer to wait for the completed painting.

 Step 3